Don’t have a REAL ID yet? That could cause you travel headaches after May 7

 “I also hear from travelers who are confused as to whether or not they already have a REAL ID,” Ruggiero said.
 “Some people who have recently renewed their license may already have a compliant ID and not know it,” so you may want to double-check yours before starting the process.

-If you live in Michigan, Minnesota, New York, Vermont or Washington, it’s possible you could have an “enhanced″ ID card instead, which permits you to cross land and sea borders into Mexico and Canada from the U.S. It does not, however, allow you to fly into either of those countries.
+If you live in Michigan, Minnesota, New York, Vermont or Washington, it’s possible you could have an “enhanced″ ID card instead, which permits you to both fly domestically and cross land and sea borders into Mexico and Canada from the U.S. It does not, however, allow you to fly into either of those countries.

 Enhanced IDs will have an American flag icon, as well as the word “enhanced” at the top of the card.